mxcarousel/Adversarial_Dropout/README.md

   * AMFED_Prox: the proposed algorithm with FedProx type updates;
   * FEDAVG_Prox: the regular FedProx algorithm.
 * --weight_decay: 1e-3 by default.
-* --step_decay: the indicator of a decaying step size or a constant step size;
+* --step_decay: linear for '1/T' and sqrt for '1/sqrt(T)' the indicator of a decaying step size or a constant step size;
 * --dataset_name: MNIST or CIFAR10
 * --batch_size: mini-batch size of the mini-batch stochastic gradients